 Ingredients

-- 1 tablespoon extra virgin olive oil, or vegetable oil
+- 1 tablespoon vegetable, canola, coconut, or extra virgin olive oil

 - 3 large shallots, peeled and chopped

-- Two 14-oz cans coconut milk, unsweetened, reduced or full-fat
+- Two 14-ounce cans of coconut milk, unsweetened, reduced or full-fat

-- 1 lb bok choy, leaves removed, stalks chopped into 1-inch pieces
+- 1 pound bok choy, leaves removed, stalks chopped into 1-inch pieces

 - 1 -2 pounds cooked chicken, shredded or cut into bite-size pieces